SDRust/August-2017-challenge/README.md

 Harder:
 - Load digits from images on disk, rescale and feed into the classifier.
 - Train the model with rust instead of python.

+## Tip:

+Checkout the `working` branch for the solution to the first challenge.